WullT/PoECam/README.md

 Consists of

 * [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer), a command line tool that copies JPEG frames from an input (Raspberry Pi Camera od USB camera) to HTTP output plugin
-* [register](register/register.py), a simple Python script that periodically sends a POST request to register at the [APGateway](https://github.com/WullT/APGateway)
+* [register](register/register.py), a simple Python script that periodically sends a POST request to the camera at the [APGateway](https://github.com/WullT/APGateway)

 ## Setup